Honda BR-V: Pakistan

-The i-VTEC MT variant was launched on 1 April 2018.
+The first-generation BR-V was launched in Pakistan as a locally assembled model on 21 April 2017.
+Initially, it came in only two trim levels: i-VTEC and i-VTEC S. Later on, a third trim level, the i-VTEC MT, was launched on 1 April 2018. i-VTEC and i-VTEC S came with CVT while i-VTEC MT came with 6-speed manual transmission.
+All three trim levels came with the 1.5-litre L15Z1 SOHC i-VTEC I4 petrol engine.

+Honda Atlas launched the locally assembled facelifted BR-V on 12 October 2019.
+The facelifted vehicle comes in only two trim levels: i-VTEC MT (manual transmission) and i-VTEC CVT (automatic transmission).
+Both trims use the same 1.5-litre petrol engine as the pre-facelift trims.

 Philippines

 The first-generation BR-V was previewed at the 2016 Philippine International Motor Show.
 It is available in 2 trim levels: 1.5 S CVT and 1.5 V Navi CVT.

 It went on sale on 10 December 2016 at all Honda dealerships across the country.

 South Africa

 The first-generation BR-V was launched into the South African market in October 2016 with either manual transmission or CVT options with three trim levels.
 South African models received paddle shifters on the CVT models.
 The lineup doesn't include EBD on any models.
 Both daytime running lamps and reverse parking sensors are absent and neither are offered as an optional factory option.

 Thailand

 Initially previewed at the 2015 Thailand International Motor Expo, the first-generation BR-V was launched in Thailand on the 28 January 2016 with two variants available: V and SV.
 The V only came with two rows of seats allowing for a seating capacity of 5 while the SV variant came with three rows of seats allowing for a seating capacity of 7.